jsc-masshtab/vdi-server/desktop-client-c/README.txt

 3) Install Clion

-4) In Clion open CmakeListx.txt and build thr project
+4) In Clion open CmakeListx.txt and build the project

 ======================================================INSTALL AND LAUNCH==========================================